 Known for his furniture and lighting design with Ton, e15 and Lasvit, Levy’s sculptural works in Transparent Opacity in Wattens, Austria, an exhibition held at Swarovski Crystal Worlds, has intrigued audiences from around the world.
 Opening in 2012, its popularity has resulted in the exhibition being extended to 2017, becoming a highlight on the central European modern museum trail.

-Levy’s 2015 solo exhibition in Hong Kong, Manmade (Human) Nature, at Pékin Fine Arts, skilfully employs the industrial process of FiDU (free inner-pressure deformation) to produce his Crater sculpture series.
+Levy’s 2015 solo exhibition in Hong Kong, Manmade (Human) Nature, at Pékin Fine Arts, skillfully employs the industrial process of FiDU (free inner pressure deformation) to produce his Crater sculpture series.
 Strikingly orotund, CraterAir80 uses silver helium balloons with a crystalline structure.
 The resultant structure is buoyant in appearance and weighs more than you would suppose, as the fabrication process requires two sheets of stainless steel to be deformed under internal pressure, causing the cavities of the joined pieces to inflate.
-A second dreamlike industrial process used by Levy is blown metalised glass, employed in his Solid Liquid series, and mercury, where mouth-blown silver glass reflects the make-up of this precious metal.
+A second dreamlike industrial process used by Levy is blown metallised glass, employed in his Solid Liquid series, and mercury, where mouth-blown silver glass reflects the make-up of this precious metal.

 Mercurial in nature, Levy understands the audience’s desire to see reinvention, for materials to be released from their everyday constraints, objects that throw forth a new supposition of a natural tangible world we long to hold but cannot.
 Mercury is beautifully humanised through a simulation in material science and we can now hold this precarious substance and enjoy its quicksilver.